For Seniors, CBD Topicals Are Gateway Bud Products

 Increasing mainstream acceptance

 LeMond finds that younger and older customers alike are increasingly comfortable with ingesting some form of CBD.
-Medical marijuana, including any product containing more than .3 percent THC, is not yet legal in Indiana.
+Medical bud, including any product containing more than .3 percent THC, is not yet legal in Indiana.
 However, he finds that in the short period of time that CBD has been officially legal, “nearly everyone has heard something positive about it.”
 Local news coverage has increased awareness, but word of mouth, says LeMond, contributes the most.
 “When you have someone who’s taken it successfully, you’ll find them talking about it.”
 Just over a year ago, he says that few of his customers knew about CBD.
 Today he refers to a “whirlwind” of interest in its uses and benefits.
 “I sell more CBD than anything else right now,” LeMond says.

 Full-spectrum products

 Dr. Kogan agrees that stigmas and taboos are lessening, and for that reason—as well as its legal medical status in the District of Columbia—he recommends a combination of CBD and THC products to senior patients when their condition indicates it.
-“We have so much data now on the safety of medical cannabis containing THC that it is not really a big issue.
+“We have so much data now on the safety of medical bud containing THC that it is not really a big issue.
 I simply use what is most appropriate for a given patient.”

 Lee, based in California, says that many seniors he’s worked with do eventually try other cannabinoids.
 “CBD and THC work better together than apart,” he says, citing what is often called the entourage effect.
 For many seniors’ health needs, “a full-spectrum product is going to be even more effective.”